glowform/reproducible_research_2025/lessons/RR_assignment_6.md

 Switch back to the main branch and check what's going on in your working directory (e.g. in File explorer in Windows or Finder in MacOS).

 Add a file (do not commit it) and try changing branches.\
-What happens? (put it somewhere as part of a new commit and push it)
+What happens here?
+Next you can commit and push it.

 As Dev2 execute `git pull` and check `git branch -l`